curtispuetz/pypp-docs/docs/advanced/solving_undefined_behavior.md

 - For a class data member that is pass-by-value, only pass temporaries or use `mov()` (similar to above)
 - After doing `mov(v)`, do not use `v`
 - Only use `mov(v)` if `v` is an owner and has no references
-- Do not end the lifetime of an owner if the owner has any alive references
+- Do not end the lifetime of an owner if the owner has any living references
-- In a return-by-value function/method, do not return a variable whos lifetime does not end at the end of the function/method
+- In a return-by-value function/method, do not return a variable whose lifetime does not end at the end of the function/method
 - When calling a return-by-reference function/method, the type annotation of the variable you assign the result to must be wrapped in `Ref()`
-- When initializing list, set, dict, or tuple datastructures with some initial values, only pass temporaries or use `mov()` for the elements
+- When initializing list, set, dict, or tuple data structures with some initial values, only pass temporaries or use `mov()` for the elements

 ## Examples of each rule
-TODO: update the terminology used in these sections.
-Not 'original' anymore 'owner' now.

-### Only reassign a variable which is the original and has no references
+### Only reassign a variable which is an owner and has no references

 ```python
 from dataclasses import dataclass